 Love on the Dole (June 28, 1941)

-Released on June 28, 1941: During the depths of a business depression in England, a young girl from Hankey Park decides to become the paid mistress of a wealthy man so she can support her family.
+Released on June 28, 1941: (running time 1 hour and 34 minutes) During the depths of a business depression in England, a young girl from Hankey Park decides to become the paid mistress of a wealthy man so she can support her family.

 Directed by John Baxter